Large Dutch Bank |Our Journey Towards Agility at Scale

 BECAUSE OF LEGAL REASONS I CANNOT USE THE REAL NAME OF THE COMPANY AND PEOPLE INVOLVED

-This article is about how we improved on the Dutch Bank Spotify inspired model in a tribe.
+This article is about how we improved on the Spotify inspired model in one tribe inside a Large Dutch Bank.

-We develop our product across 3 sites, with dispersed teams.
+Our Business Lending product is being developed by more than 20 teams spread across 3 sites.
 Each team contains business, IT and operations skills.
-In this configuration we deliver valuable product for our customers every 2 weeks.
-We did this by amongst others, adopting LeSS principles to further optimise our Spotify inspired way of working.
+In this configuration we are able to deliver valuable product increment to our customers every 2 weeks.
+We achieved this by adopting LeSS principles to further optimise our existing Spotify inspired way of working.

 - The director of the tribe.